Volunteers are the life blood of foodbanks. Your skills could be just what we need.

-Step one: See below for current volunteering opportunities, this is where help is needed most.
+Step one: See below for our volunteering opportunities, this is where help is needed most.

 Step two: It’s great if you can visit the project to get more of an idea about what is involved.
 Get in contact with us (0191 3037559) to arrange a visit.

 Step three: We will send you our application form and arrange training.

-If you can’t commit to a regular volunteering role (we know life gets busy!) there are extra one-off volunteering opportunities around Harvest and Christmas, so keep and eye out for these on our social media pages
+If you can’t commit to a regular volunteering role (we know life gets busy!) there are extra one-off volunteering opportunities around throughout the year, so keep and eye out for these on our social media pages

 We have been really pleased to welcome staff teams from local business and organisations for volunteering days at our foodstore in Chester le Street.
 If your business would like to volunteer with us please get in touch.

 Current Volunteer Opportunities

 We are looking for people to help distribute food to people who are in crisis situations.
 Distribution volunteers meet and listen to people who come to the foodbank with a voucher to get food.
 If possible we point people to relevant agencies or sources of support, aid or advice.
 Some volunteers do more of the “front of house” role; chatting to foodbank users and serving hot drinks.
 Other volunteers do more of the “behind the scenes” tasks, packing the bags and keeping the stock of food organised.